 A strong, coordinated effort from the government is required to strengthen enforcement of industrial controls.
-MoE, MoI, Jakarta government, and the Municipal Police are among the primary stakeholders identified
+MoE, MoI, Jakarta government, and the Municipal Police are among the primary stakeholders identified in ensuring that industrial controls are effective.
+Key actions include improved efforts in data collection, monitoring, enforcement, as well as exploring potential fiscal incentives and financing support to support the adoption of controls.

 TABLE 13.
-ACTION PLAN FOR FUEL SWITCHING IN INDUSTRIAL BOILERS
+ACTION PLAN FOR TRANSITION COAL BOILERS TO CLEANER TECH